The Laplacian Keyboard: Beyond the Linear Span: Introduction

 \section{Introduction}

-\textit{Primary causes are unknown to us; but are subject to simple and constant laws, which may be discovered by observation, the study of them being the object of natural philosophy.}
+\textit{Primary causes are unknown to us; but are subject to simple and constant laws, which may be discovered by observation, the study of them being the object of natural philosophy. \quad --- J Fourier}